By Naddya Wagner

 Whether you’re drinking wine or not, order mineral water.
-Bulgaria is rich in mineral waters and beyond enjoying them in the pool, but should also bring them to the table.
+Bulgaria is rich in mineral waters and beyond enjoying them in the pool, you should also bring them to the table.

-While many things might appear the same as in the Western world, there are of course several local customs you might want to be prepared for in advance.
+While many things might appear the same as in the Western world, there are several local customs that might surprise you, so be prepared.

-For example, Bulgarians shake their heads for “Yes” and nod for “No”.
-If unsure, ask for a spoken confirmation of the answer.
+For example, Bulgarians shake their heads left and right for “Yes”, and nod for “No”.
+If unsure, ask for a verbal confirmation of the answer.
 A “yes” may sound like “da”!

 The Bulgarian alphabet is Cyrillic and signs are not always translated into English.
-More often the names are simply transliterated in Latin letters and the end result can be confusing at best, if not totally insane and meaningless.
+More often the names are simply transliterated into the Latin alphabet and the end result can be confusing at best, if not totally meaningless.

-As in most destinations, the same common sense safety tips for any solo female traveler apply in Bulgaria.
+As in most destinations, the same common sense safety tips and Bulgaria travel advice apply to solo female travelers.

 You should of course avoid dark alleys when coming back to your accommodation at night, as you would anywhere.
 Also, streets and sidewalks are often in poor condition, so it’s much wiser to catch a taxi.

 Beware of pickpockets, especially at tourist attractions, markets or on public transportation, and keep your valuables in a cross-body purse or a money belt.
 Always be careful when crossing streets, as drunk or reckless drivers are a huge problem.

 Avoid contact with stray dogs and other stray animals.
 They might seem harmless and cute to you, but can get aggressive or carry diseases.

-A common and unpleasant occurrence is people going through the trash or horse-pulled carts full of garbage driving through the city.
+A common and unpleasant occurrence is people going through the trash on horse-pulled carts full of garbage driving through the city.
 They’re harmless, although not a pretty sight.
 The same goes for beggars: don’t make the mistake of feeling pity and giving them money, especially if they are child beggars.
-They’re organised and it’s quite possible that they earn more money than you.
+They’re organised, and it’s quite possible that they earn more money than you.

 Paying with a card or withdrawing cash from an ATM is safe, but always check that the card slot of the machine wasn’t tampered with, and have an emergency number at hand to call and block your card if needed.

 There are four seasons in Bulgaria, so check the weather forecast and dress accordingly.
-If you’re headed to the mountains, have in mind that temperatures drop at high altitude in summer, but often you can get a sunburn in winter.
+If you’re headed to the mountains, be aware that temperatures drop at high altitude in summer, but often you can get a sunburn in winter.

-If there’s one thing you should bring with you, it’s a travel AC adaptor.
-In Bulgaria electricity is 220V / 50 Hz and the plug used is the same as in most of Europe.
+If there’s one thing you shouldn’t forget about Bulgaria, it’s to bring a travel AC adaptor.
+In Bulgaria electricity is 220V / 50 Hz and the plug has the same prongs as most of Europe.
 But I’ve never seen adaptors being sold, so bring your own if your home country uses a different plug.

 Accommodations in Bulgaria